Canonical workflow state lives in repo-local, machine-readable files—not in conversation memory.

 From specification to implementation

-How this design is implemented in Pi
+How this design is implemented in Cursor

-Design vs. implementation: the control plane is the model; @linimin/pi-letscook is one concrete realization of it.
+Design vs. implementation: the control plane is the model; letscook is one concrete realization of it.
 The invariant ideas stay the same, while command names, file layout, and host integration details remain implementation choices.

 Quickstart